cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The basic observation is that if both evaluators have the same seed `s` of length `KEY_SIZE`, then expanding `s` using a XOF will also result in the same expansion.
-If we set the length of the XOF expansion to `2*KEY_SIZE`, it can then be split again into two seeds `s_l`, `s_r`, that can again serve as XOF seeds.
-Now if we view seeds as XOR-shares of integers, and if evaluators have the same seed at the root of the tree, then their expanded trees will form a secret-shared tree of zeros.
+If the length of the XOF expansion is set to `2*KEY_SIZE`, it can then be split again into two seeds `s_l`, `s_r`, that can again serve as XOF seeds.
+Now, viewing the seeds as XOR-shares of integers, if evaluators have the same seed at the root of the tree, then their expanded trees will form a secret-shared tree of zeros.
 The actual construction will additionally use a `convert()` function before each expansion, which maps seeds into the appropriate output domain (see {{idpf-bbcggi21-helper-functions}}), generating